 type- allows you to specify a file type in Crowdin

-update_option- preserves translations and preserves/removes validations of changed strings during the file update
+update_option- keeps translations and keeps/removes approvals from the changed strings during the file update

 After saving online configuration, in the configured branch a crowdin.yaml file will be created.
 You can edit it manually adding necessary options.